It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Necessary nursing services, laboratory, radiological and other diagnostic procedures

-• Drugs, biologicals and related preparations when administered in a hospital
+• Drugs, biologicals, and related preparations when administered in a hospital

 • Use of operating room, case room and anesthetic facilities including equipment and supplies